-General Program RequirementsIn order to qualify for this benefit program, you must be a resident of the state of Georgia and you must need financial assistance for home energy costs.
+You must be a resident of the state of Georgia and you must need financial assistance with home energy costs.

 A person who participates or has family members who participate in certain other benefit programs, such as the Supplemental Nutrition Assistance Program (SNAP), Supplemental Security Income (SSI), Temporary Assistance for Needy Families (TANF) or certain needs-tested Veterans benefits may be automatically eligible.

-Application ProcessTo apply, contact your local community action agency, which can be found here:
+Application ProcessTo apply, please contact your local Community Action Agency.